sbabic/swupdate/_sources/overview.txt

 need of an own kernel, because the two copies guarantees that it is always possible to upgrade the not running copy.

-swupdate will set U-Boot's variable to signal the boot loader that a new image is successfully installed.
+SWUpdate will set U-Boot's variable to signal the boot loader that a new image is successfully installed.

 Single copy - running as standalone image